Brothers in Arms

 “Oh, I’m afraid, you’ll never find out,” Rohan replied, clashing his sword with Angus’.
 They traded blows, both trying to get the better of each other, but so far their match was even.

 Metal clashed against metal as the Mystic Knights took their duel onto the next level, fighting with nearly the same ferocity they would show a real enemy.
-But the longer the battle went on, the more it became obvious that Rohan was the physically stronger one of them.
+The longer the battle went on, however, the more it became obvious that Rohan was the physically stronger one of them.

 Deirdre yelped in surprise as the two men crashed down in front of her and it was clear that she thought this sparring match had gone far enough.